When will the next prime minister be announced?

 However, a scaled-back approach risks angering the party base by denying it a say in proceedings this time around.

-Sir Graham has indicated that he expects the contest to be a two-horse race, although exactly who is serious about entering remains to be seen, and more details are expected on Thursday evening.
+Sir Graham indicated early that he expected the contest to be a two-horse race, which appears to have been borne out, with candidates required to prove by 2.30pm on Monday that they have the support of at least 100 parliamentary colleagues.

+So far, only Mr Sunak appears to have that degree of support, suggesting he could be crowned the new Tory leader and Britiain’s next PM, as early as this afternoon.

-If the Conservatives cannot find themselves a unity candidate within a week, however, the clamour for a general election is likely to grow ever-louder.
+But if the Conservatives cannot find themselves a unity candidate within a week, however, the clamour for a general election is likely to grow ever-louder.

 Register for free to continue reading